Lukeros/Lukeros/README.md

 Re-written on 20/07/2019 by Kuo Liu

-If there's any suggestion about out website / any inquiry about further info, don't hesitate and please shoot an email to  kuoliu93@gmail.com!
+If there's any suggestion about out website / any inquiry about further info, don't hesitate and please send email to  kuoliu93@gmail.com!

 ====================